Photo: Yuri Samoilov

 There are plenty of free and legal ways to listen to music online.
 There are some legal free download sites, like Free Music Archive; and Last.fm and artists’ Facebook pages sometimes make free downloads available legally.
 Here’s a quick rundown of some places to legally access and download free music:

 - Spotify – a music streaming service.
 Paid accounts are ad-free, offer different levels of access (ie on mobile too) and offline listening (of up to 3,333 songs at once).
 The free version also offers a range of services.

 - YouTube – online video giant YouTube works with music companies to host millions of free music videos.
 Other video sites, like Vevo, can also be good sources.

-- Newer services like XBox Music and Sony's Music Unlimited are coming into the market - this is a fast-moving space.
+- New services regularly come into the market - this is a fast-moving space.

 Legal free downloads:

 - Amazon – Surprising as it may seem given their significant selection of music to purchase, Amazon also makes lots of tracks available to download free of charge.

 - Last.fm – popular music recommendation service Last.fm also provides a selection of free downloads.